lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=12TBpr-_zRjC23QE1pPPkGA41pw-fCWht)

-This texture has also been flipped for readability. **TextLoader** first uses **CharLoader** to render all characters onto one big texture without a specific order, and then render different texts to different textures.
+This texture has also been flipped for readability. **TextLoader** first uses **CharLoader** to render all characters onto one texture without a specific order, and then render different texts to different textures.
 These two classes actually share a lot in common: same shaders, same descriptors, same render pass, etc.

+In the future, we may support rendering texts with signed distance fields.

 #### 3.3.2.2 StaticText and DynamicText